-NCYM is the flagship Music Centre of Norfolk Music Hub, Guildhall School of Music & Drama, London, and City of Norwich School – an Ormiston Academy.
+NCYM is a division of the Guildhall School of Music & Drama, London and City of Norwich School – an Ormiston Academy.
 Young musicians are encouraged to work in ensembles with professional musicians and develop high levels of performance, musicianship and composition.
 NCYM meets every Saturday during term time from 9:00am – 1:30pm at The Arc, City of Norwich School.

 Sharing the love of music with others but also being inspired and pushed to try my best by passionate teachers – Lucy

 It is really good fun.
 The lessons are entertaining and very educational – Peter

 Having opportunities to play lots of different styles with lots of different people – Reuben

 Really fun teachers and interesting lessons that you would never have at school – Emily

 playing violin with other string players, being with new friends who enjoy music as well, performing at concerts/festivals – Stephanie

 Making music with people who are as enthusiastic as I am – Emily